 "There we go.
 Only about 100 more plots and I will be done for the day," she said aloud.
 Looking up at the clear blue sky, the girl's lips parted.
 A deep sense of longing tugged at her heart.
 Setting the crystal in her pocket, she brought her fists together as if holding a weapon, pretending to fend off imaginary practice targets with great zeal.
 Pepper felt so enamored with her fantasy that she failed to notice someone approaching.

 "I-I see you're having fun with imaginary s-swordplay again, Miss Pepper Slyhart," said a stuttering, but calm and masculine voice.

-The monk stroked his clean-shaven chin, a jaw that would never grow hair due to Nymphian blood.
+The monk stroked his clean-shaven chin, never to grow facial hair due to Nymphian blood.
 He cleared his throat, addressing her with a pleasant grin.
 "W-well, the church has been constantly busy with affairs all around the planet, one in particular involving an emergent clan of rogue druids and brigands causing mischief in several areas.
 We have teams working on bringing them in."
 He paused.
-"I'd say our planet, Atlas, is still recovering from the Great War that happened years ago."
+"I'd say our planet, Atlas, is still recovering from the Great War from years ago."